agastya-rana/parameter-extraction/README.md

 ### Generate stimulus and measured data files from MATLAB data

 Data assimilation utilizes a stimulus file and a measured data file.
 If fake data is generated (below), then there may also be a ground truth file.
-Before performing the estimation, any recorded data from the FRET experimental setup that is saved as a MATLAB structure (which contains recorded FRET data and the delivered stimulus) will need to be parsed for the individual stimulus and measurement files.
+Before performing the estimation, any recorded data from the FRET experimental setup that is saved as a MATLAB structure (which contains recorded FRET data and the delivered stimulus) will need to be parsed into the individual stimulus and measurement files.

-For example, suppose we have a recorded data set with FRET data from 30 cells, saved in:
+Suppose we have a recorded data set with FRET data from 30 cells, saved in:

 ```
 data_dir/recordings/170913/Device1/FRET1/FRET_data_workspace.mat
 ```

-Working from the /scripts folder,  we can generate a stimulus and measurement file for cell 7 via:
+Working from the ```./scripts``` folder,  we can generate a stimulus and measurement file for cell 7 via:

 ```python
 from gen_py_data_from_mat import gen_py_data_from_mat